ivandj0h/nodejwt/README.md

 ## About

-      NodeJWT is a Simple Application was developed using NodeJS and combine it using JWT. the reason why i made this application because i want to explore more about NodeJS & how powerfull is it.
+      NodeJWT is a Simple Application was developed using NodeJS and combine it using JWT. the reason why i made this application because i want to explore more about NodeJS, JWT, MongoDB & how powerfull is it.

 ## Installation

-if you are interested in developing or improve it, feel free to download or clone this.
+Feel free to download or clone this.

       - git clone https://github.com/ivandi1980/nodejwt.git
       - npm install